EmersonDeltaV/emerson-practices-postman/README.md

 # Notable Postman Features

-1. **Environments**, each environments contains a specific variable dedicated to the defined environment such as:
+1. **Environments**, each environments contains a specific variable dedicated to the defined environment, such as:
    1. baseUrl
-   2. Username
+   2. username
-   3. Password
+   3. password
 2. **Login**
    1. The request Body contains the variable `{{username}}` and `{{password}}`.
    2. The Post-Response script contains 2 notable content.